General Dynamics–Grumman EF-111A Raven: Operational history

-The EF-111A achieved initial operational capability in 1983.
-The EF-111A received the official popular name Raven, although in service it acquired the nickname "Spark 'Vark".
-EF-111s first saw combat use with the 20th Tactical Fighter Wing at RAF Upper Heyford during Operation El Dorado Canyon against Libya in 1986, and Operation Just Cause in Panama during late 1989.
+During 1983, the EF-111A achieved initial operational capability.
+It received the official name Raven, although the aircraft also acquired the nickname "Spark 'Vark" during its service life.
+The type's combat debut, performed by the 20th Tactical Fighter Wing based at RAF Upper Heyford, took place in Operation El Dorado Canyon against Libya in 1986.
+During this operation, five EF-111As flew a distance of 3,500 miles (necessitating four aerial refueling actions) before using their electronic countermeasures to disrupt hostile air defenses while other USAF and USN aircraft bombed military airfields, barracks, and other Libyan military facilities.
+Their next engagement came three years later during Operation Just Cause in Panama; two EF-111As were deployed to jam enemy apparatus.

+During 1991, 18 EF-111As conducted combat missions during the Gulf War against Iraq.
+Typically, the type accompanied strike packages of coalition aircraft flying deep strike missions into Iraq, during which their jammers would disable Iraqi radars.
+The EF-111A was the only unarmed manned aircraft to fly so deep into Iraqi airspace.
+On multiple occasions, Iraqi forces attempted to intercept individual aircraft and, on some engagements, several missiles were claimed to have been fired against them.

-The Raven served in the Gulf War during Operation Desert Storm in 1991.
-On 17 January 1991, a USAF EF-111 crew of Captain James Denton and Captain Brent Brandon achieved an unofficial kill against an Iraqi Dassault Mirage F1, which they managed to maneuver into the ground, making it the only member of the F-111/FB-111/EF-111 family to achieve an aerial victory over another aircraft.
+On 17 January 1991, one EF-111A, crewed by Captain James Denton and Captain Brent Brandon, achieved an unofficial kill against an Iraqi Air Force Dassault Mirage F1, which they managed to maneuver into the ground, making it the only member of the F-111 family to achieve an aerial victory over another aircraft.
 On 13 February 1991, EF-111A, AF Ser.
 No. 66-0023, call sign Ratchet 75, crashed into terrain while maneuvering to evade a perceived threat. killing the pilot, Capt Douglas L. Bradt, and the EWO, Capt Paul R. Eichenlaub.
 It was the only EF-111A lost during combat, the only loss killing its crew, and one of just three EF-111s lost during the aircraft's service.
 However, it is disputed whether there was an enemy present at the time, as two F-15Es watched Ratchet 75 make violent evasive maneuvers and crash into the ground, with no hostile aircraft in the area.

-Later action

-EF-111s were deployed to Aviano Air Base, Italy in support of Operation Deliberate Force during the mid-1990s.
-The Raven also flew missions in Operation Provide Comfort, Operation Northern Watch and Operation Southern Watch.
+During the mid-1990s, several EF-111s were deployed to Aviano Air Base, Italy, in support of Operation Deliberate Force in response to the Bosnia War.
+Furthermore, the Raven also flew missions in Operation Provide Comfort, Operation Northern Watch and Operation Southern Watch in the Persian Gulf.

-The last deployment of the Raven was a detachment of EF-111s stationed at Al Kharj/Prince Sultan Air Base in Saudi Arabia until April 1998.
+The final deployment of the Raven was a detachment of EF-111s stationed at Al Kharj/Prince Sultan Air Base in Saudi Arabia until April 1998.
 Shortly afterward, the USAF began withdrawing the final EF-111As from service, and placed them in storage at the Aerospace Maintenance and Regeneration Center (AMARC) at Davis-Monthan AFB, Arizona.
 The last EF-111s were retired on 2 May 1998, at Cannon AFB, New Mexico.
 These were the final USAF F-111s in service.